Parabolic Singular Integrals with Nonhomogeneous Kernels: Proofs of the Theorems

 where $\mathcal{T}_\eps^\zeta$ is defined as in \eqref{calddef}, with $A$ replaced by $\zeta A$, and either with $E=\cos$ and $H =H^{odd}_\zeta$, or with $E=\sin$ and $H =H^{even}_\zeta$.
 Using our previous observation that $(1+|\zeta|)^N H_\zeta$ satisfies the bounds in \eqref{eqczn}, uniformly in $\zeta$, and invoking Theorem \ref{tsio2}, we find that

 provided that $N >N_0+1$.
 Thus \eqref{eql2} holds, and the conclusion of Theorem \ref{tsio} follows.

 To complete the proof of Theorem \ref{tsio}, it therefore remains to prove Theorem \ref{tsio2}.

 \begin{proof}[Proof of Theorem \ref{tsio2}] The theorem was already proved in \cite{H2}, in the case that $H$ is homogeneous.
-The present proof is a modified version of the argument in \cite{H2}, which in turn follows that of \cite{Ch}.
+The present proof is a modified version of the argument in \cite{H2}, which in turn follows from the methods in \cite{Ch}.
 For specificity, we treat the case that $E=\cos$, and $H(x,t)$ is odd in $x$, for each fixed $t$; the proof in the other case is essentially the same.
 To simplify notation, we set

 It is enough to verify the localized $T1$ estimate

 (and the same for the transpose of $\te$, but the latter is of the same form as $\te$), uniformly in $\eps>0$ and in every parabolic ball

 where $\eta_B \in C_0^\infty(5B)$, with $\eta_B\equiv 1$ on $4B$, and $0\leq \eta_B\leq 1$.